Tuesday, April 15, 2025

 When more families started moving in, the life started transforming.
 And the transformations were much faster than what we could think of.
 Both tangible and intangible changes were there.
 Mindsets started changing.
 Approaches in dealing with people started changing.
 Our understanding of “Joy” and “Happiness” started changing.
 We started finding joy in “giving up” the comforts what we were used to for years together.
 When the common kitchen started functioning, the transformation picked up further speed.
 It was quite a bit of "giving" for us.
 The cuisine itself was different.
 Considering our future, we started getting into the mode of “Adjusting”.
 It was not easy, but we were enjoying the “joy of "giving up”.
 Not just the food habits, but many of our comforts that we were used to.
 Our worries about ‘comforts’ in our own house started diminishing, and concerns about ‘comforts’ in Nish-Chintha as a whole, started increasing.

 Our worries about the future started declining, once the bond started developing among the families here.
 We started seeing glimpses of “Safe Hands”.
 We encouraged our daughter Pratibha to mingle with other families and that started working wonders.
 Our worry about how the life is going to be for Pratibha, after we are no more, started fading.
 We have families committed to the cause of Nish-Chintha here.
 There was a paradigm shift in thinking of most families.
 Now we are sure, ‘she will be taken care of well’.
 Yes, we need more infrastructure support for that.
 But the dynamics of “taking care” has started evolving.
 Our clarity about “Safe Hands” started becoming better.
 A sense of “we are one family” is seen in every action of most of the families here.
 Live together, work together, take care of our children together” has become the ethos of Nish-Chintha.
 Once the families here start training their wards to ‘live together’, the changes would become phenomenal.
-We encourage Pratibha to eat everything from the Kitchen.
+We encouraged Pratibha to eat everything from the Kitchen.
 We almost stopped preparing dishes at home, as we want Pratibha to get used to the food from the Kitchen.
 I believe, this is a very important step in the our journey towards community living at Nish-Chintha.
 It is not easy to completely change our habits overnight.
 But we are gradually accomplishing this.

 What caught my attention, when we joined the Nish-Chintha project few years back, was “together taking care of our children”.
 Now I strongly believe, that’s what is going to work, and will make a huge difference.
 The worries we had when we moved to Nish-Chintha a year back, is fading away, as our daughter Pratibha has started spending time with other families, and enjoying it.
 I am seeing such transformation in other families too in Nish-Chintha.
-I believe, each family have to start working on this to realise the dream.
+I believe, each family has to start working on this to realise the dream.

 We the parents are the best care givers for “our children”.
 Not just for our own children, but for other children too in Nish-Chintha.
 If we can do this ‘sacrifice’, Nish-Chintha is going to be the most successful project in the world.
-I used the term ‘sacrifice’ reluctantly”.
+I used the term ‘sacrifice’ reluctantly.
 We have to make it our way of life, and not as a sacrifice.
 We need to change the way we think, the way we live, the way we help etc. to realise this dream of ours.
 Giving up comforts have started revealing the “Safe Hands”.
 They are nothing but “Our Collective Hands”.

 Thursday, October 14, 2021